-The CAD performed a county-wide review of the residential value schedules for the 2019 tax year.
-As part of this process, approximately 512 newly constructed sold properties at various levels of quality of construction in El Paso County were reviewed.
+The CAD performed a county-wide review of the residential value schedules for the 2020 tax year.
+As part of this process, approximately 448 newly constructed sold properties at various levels of quality of construction in El Paso County were reviewed.
 The property data characteristics of these properties were verified and photographs were taken of the samples.
-Of these properties, 486 samples were selected for use in the CAD value schedule review.
+Of these properties, 411 samples were selected for use in the CAD value schedule review.

 The CAD dwelling values were compared against Marshall & Swift, a nationally recognized cost estimator.
 This process included correlation of quality of construction factors from CAD and Marshall & Swift.
 The results of this comparison were analyzed using statistical measures, including stratification by quality and reviewing estimated building costs plus land to sales prices.
-As a result of this analysis, we determined that it was necessary to positively adjust most existing models by an average of 6%.
+As a result of this analysis, we determined that it was not necessary to adjust existing models.
 The CAD determined no need for a new regional multiplier in development of our cost process.
 In addition to the value schedules, applications have been created to address unique appraisal situations, such as different levels of remodeling and atypical housing features not normally accounted for in the mainframe benchmark value system.